DylanAhTeck/FaaS/README.md

 This repository contains my implementation of the Function-as-a-Service Flatform *Func* and the *Warble* social network platform it services.
 Func is intended to provide a very basic FaaS platform like AWS Lambda or Google Cloud Functions, and Warble is intended to have the same basic functionality of Twitter.

-A service operator will register a function **f** and its associated event type **t**, and when the FaaS platform receives a request that matches event type **t** it will pass that request to **f** for processing.
-Functions that are executed in this manner have no persistent state, so Func will also provide access to a key-value store for the functions to store their data.
+The service operator can register a function **f** and its associated event type **t**, and when the FaaS platform receives the request that matches event type **t** it will pass that request to **f** for processing.
+Functions that are executed in this manner have no persistent state, so Func provides access to a key-value store for the functions to store their data.

-This FaaS functionality will be accesseded through a command-line interface, which will enable Twitter-like functionality.
+This FaaS functionality can be accesseded through a command-line interface, which will enable Twitter-like functionality.
 Users of Warble can register for user accounts on Warble, post “warbles” (akin to tweets), follow other users, and be followed by other users.
 They can also reply to warbles (either their own or those of other users).

 ## Installing Project and Dependencies